 It is because we recognise the importance of being regularly gathered under God’s word that we will continue with ministry in different ways.

 We are continuing online.
-Sundays will now expressly run through the live streaming link on our website.
+Sundays now run through the livestreaming link on our website.
 Each service will run for an hour.
-The only people in the building will be those involved in delivering what you hear at home (or wherever you are with your device).
 Online services are as follows:

 9.30am for Sunday mornings